Moving to a new server

 The data transfer between the source and destination system is using Rsync on TCP/873, from the destination system to the source system.
 Please make sure any firewalls and similar between the system is permitting this connection.

-During migration, the LiquidFiles web application will be shut down to ensure nothing changes on the source system so that we can ensure that the destination system is an identical copy of the source system when the migration has completed.
+During a final production migration, the LiquidFiles web application should be shut down to ensure nothing changes on the source system so that we can ensure that the destination system is an identical copy of the source system when the migration has completed.

 Testing Migration before production change-over

 One great feature for testing is that running the migration multiple times is completely safe, so you can run the migration to copy everything to a new system on one migration window, test everything you need to test on the destination system and then re-run the migration a second time.
+During the testing or initial migration you can keep the LiquidFiles web appliacation running on the source machine.
 The second time, only the new files (from the previous migration) will be copied over to the destination system so even on large installations, migrating the second time will be very fast (depending on number of files that has been uploaded since the previous migration).
+Note: The option which allows to stop or keep running the LiquidFiles web service has been added since LF v3.0.0

 Please see the Using a dev/test/staging system with the production license guide for more information on using the same license on two systems during testing.

 [root@lf1 ~]# ft migrate 1.
 Migrate to this system 2.
 Migrate from this system 3.
 Cancel ?
-2 This will enable you to migrate the data and the configuration from this system to a new LiquidFiles system.
-This system be disabled during the migration to avoid conflicts.
-Do you want to continue? y ------------------------------------------------------------------------------- Migration script This will enable migration from this system to a new LiquidFiles system.
+2 This will assist you in migrating the data and the configuration from this system to a new LiquidFiles system.
+You can choose to disable the current system or not.
+If you're just testing the migration before the final migration, you don't need to disable the system.
+If you're doing the final migration, it's best to disable the current system to ensure that no one uses the system where any changes wouldn't be copied to the system you're migrating to.
+1. Continue and don't disable 2.
+Continue and disable 3.
+Cancel ?
+2 ------------------------------------------------------------------------------- Migration script This will enable migration from this system to a new LiquidFiles system.
 Stopping web service.
 Backing up database for migration.
 To migrate from the this system, please run 'ft migrate' on the system you want to migrate to.
 It will ask you to enter a password.
 Please enter the password below: password: thiacafru When you're done migrating, please enter ^c (Control C) to disable migration from this sytem.

 - Complete a basic installation of the system, and complete the Getting Started procedure.